sybrenjansen/mpire/docs/troubleshooting.rst

 Windows
 -------

 This package has been tested only on Linux-based systems.
-So I'm not sure if everything works on Windows.
-You can submit an issue on GitHub if you encounter issues.

-Windows doesn't support forking, so you will need to manually switch to spawn as start method.
-See :ref:`start_methods` for more information on start methods.

-Disclaimer: it could be that MPIRE can't be imported on systems without fork.
-If so, let me know by submitting an issue on GitHub.
+Windows support will come soon.